00-uno-00/GitHubAuthBOT/README.md

 # GitHubAuthBot

-A simple telegram bot to automate the process of adding collaborators to different repositories, created with the objective of distributing university notes /without distributing material to outsiders therefore breaching copyright/only between the intended users.
+A simple telegram bot to automate the process of adding collaborators to different repositories, created with the objective of distributing university notes only between the intended users.

 ## Setup and Deployment